Kraiany/casio-SR-500-scripts/README_EJ_FORMAT.md

 ## Notes

 - All monetary values are in Japanese Yen (￥)
-- Tax rate is consistently 10%
+- Tax rates:
+  - 10% for dine-in items (most common in current data)
+  - 8% for takeout items (not present in current data but supported by the system)
 - Receipt numbers are sequential within each day
 - Some receipts may include additional information like official receipt numbers
 - End of day reports include summary statistics and system status messages